coderbeez/qwerty/README.md

 The look and feel of Qwerty was designed for simplicity and ease of use.

-1. **Simple** Given the target audience, the website was designed to be viewed primarily on a mobile phone.
+1. **Simple** The site has been designed with minimal graphics, fonts and colours and a pared back navbar.

-2. **Navigation** As few steps as possible to get to notes and/ or link.
+2. **Navigation** Navigation has been designed to allow as few clicks as possible to get from the home page to the desired note or link.
+Colour is used to identify links with links coloured red in light mode and orange in dark mode.

-3. **Dark Mode** A very limited colour palette was used with colours taken from Trigg’s images or chosen to complement them.
-Equal amounts of blue and pink ensure a gender-neutral site.
-Red and green convey meaning.
+3. **Dark Mode** Given the site was aimed at coders and coding students, dark mode was incorporated into the design.

 4. **Preparation** Balsamiq was used to generate [wireframes](https://github.com/coderbeez/trigg4tables/blob/master/assets/wireframes/wireframes.pdf) for various device sizes.
 The [initial proposal](https://github.com/coderbeez/trigg4tables/blob/master/assets/wireframes/proposal.pdf) document was completed using Microsoft Powerpoint.
 Testing during development resulted in several changes to the original design with a move away from